SiaK4/PIN_NO_Spectral_Bias/README.md

 This repository contains the official implementations and datasets for the paper
 **"Spectral bias in physics-informed and operator learning: Analysis and mitigation guidelines"**
-by Siavash Khodakarami, Vivek Oommen, Nazanin Ahmadi Daryakenari, and George Em Karniadakis.
+by Siavash Khodakarami, Vivek Oommen, Nazanin Ahmadi Daryakenari, Maxim Beekenkamp, and George Em Karniadakis.

 ---